StalkyGurl/Uno-Game/README.md

 # Official "basic" Uno Rules
 - everyone starts with 7 cards
-- if no cards, you have to pick a card from a Draw pile
+- if no cards to put, you have to pick a card from a Draw pile
-- if you can play the picked card, play it (or not)
+- if you can play the picked card, play it (or skip your turn)
 - if first card on a Discard pile is a Wild card, return it to the Draw pile
-- you can put down only one card at the time, so no 2 draw two or 2 wild draw four during the same turn
+- you can put down only one card at the time
-- if not yelled Uno, player has to get 2 cards
+- if not told Uno, player has to get 2 cards
 - if first card is a special card, the effect apllies to the current player, except: Wild cards

 A standard deck of Uno cards consists of 108 cards: